What is Seminary All About?

-A Seminary is a faith (ecclesial) community in which men prepare to become priests by living the experience of the Twelve gathered with Jesus, listening to his Word, entering His Paschal Mystery (sacrifice), and awaiting the gift of the Holy Spirit for mission.
+A Seminary is a faith (ecclesial) community in which men prepare to become priests by living the experience of the twelve who gathered with Jesus, listening to His Word, entering His Paschal Mystery (sacrifice), and awaiting the gift of the Holy Spirit for mission.
 The Seminary forms men to be like Jesus, the Good Shepherd, to serve the Church and the world as a priest.
 Seminarians learn how to respond to Jesus, "Do you love me?" with total self-giving.

 For men who have earned a High School degree but have not yet obtained a bachelors degree even if they are currently enrolled in college.
 The Diocese of Lansing currently sends such men who desire to discern the priesthood in college to St. John Vianney Seminary in St. Paul, Minnesota.

 A two year program for men who have already obtained a Bachelors Degree but, have not yet acquired a bachelors in philosophical studies.
 Such studies are pursued at Sacred Heart Major Seminary in Detroit, Michigan.

 For men who have earned an Undergraduate Degree with a major in philosophical studies.
 They will pursue a Masters of Divinity Degree and/or a Baccalaureate in Sacred Theology at Sacred Heart Major Seminary in Detroit, Michigan.